CoreMedia/feedback-hub-adapter-tutorial/jobs_framework.md

 # Jobs Framework

-This sections gives a brief example on how to implement a job with the Studio's jobs framework.
+This section gives a brief example on how to implement a job with the Studio's jobs framework.
 Additional documentation about this can be found in the _Studio Developer Manual_ at https://www.coremedia.com/en/services/downloads.

 ## Implementing the Studio Client

-To implement a job, we have to know the name, type and parameters of it.
+To implement a job, you must know the name, type and basic parameters.
-We use this data to trigger a generic job via the _jobService_.
+This data is used to trigger a generic job via the _jobService_.
 Generic jobs have the advantage that they are not automatically being visualized within the job window of the Studio.